-DME is a substance that have similar properties as LPG.
+DME is a substance that has similar properties as LPG.
 It can be liquefied at room temperature under pressure (Röj, 2017).
-It can also be produced directly or from methanol.
+It can also be produced from synthesis gas obtained from gasification of black liquor or directly from methanol.
 The utilisation of DME as a new diesel fuel in cars and trucks was demonstrated by Volvo.
 DME has favourable fuel properties such as a cetane number similar to diesel fuels.